Cook County, Illinois Genealogy Guide

 Create a Free Family Tree

-A Map of Cook County, Minnesota contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.
+A Cook County, Illinois General Highway Maps includes County, City and Township maps which contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Please contact the each clerk's department to confirm mailing address, hours, fees and other information before visiting or requesting information because contact information sometimes changes.
 The Clerk's Office DOES NOT DO RESEARCH.
 The documents are available to interested parties, barring confidential issues.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.